 The Father, PG-13

-AARP Movies for Grownups Best Actor Award winner Anthony Hopkins scores the performance of a lifetime as a man afflicted with dementia in a film that takes you inside his disintegrating reality — and also inside the experience of his daughter Anne (The Favourite Oscar winner Olivia Colman), who looks after him and faces terrifying decisions about his treatment.
+AARP Movies for Grownups Awards best-actor winner Anthony Hopkins scores the performance of a lifetime as a man afflicted with dementia.
+The film takes you inside his disintegrating reality — and also inside the experience of his daughter, Anne (The Favourite Oscar winner Olivia Colman), who looks after him and faces terrifying decisions about his treatment.
 Like Memento or A Beautiful Mind, the movie is a Rubik’s Cube of shifting memories and moments.
-Hopkins’s London octogenarian alternately rails against his caregiver and flirts with the new one (Imogen Poots), who resembles his younger daughter Lucy.
-He’s furious that Anne plans to run off to Paris with her beau — but that guy seems to be two people (sometimes played by Mark Gatiss, sometimes Rufus Sewell).
-More disconcertingly, sometimes daughter Anne seems to be another person (Olivia Williams).
+Hopkins’ London octogenarian character alternately rails against his caregiver and flirts with the new one (Imogen Poots), who resembles his younger daughter, Lucy.
+He’s furious that Anne plans to run off to Paris with her beau — but that guy seems to be two people (sometimes played by Mark Gatiss, sometimes by Rufus Sewell).
+More disconcertingly, sometimes his daughter, Anne, seems to be another person (Olivia Williams).
 It’s a head-spinning masterpiece, and Hopkins tops himself as an actor. —Tim Appelo (T.A.)

-Watch it: The Father, in limited theaters Feb.
-26, wide release March 12, video on demand March 26
+Watch it: The Father, in theaters and on video on demand

 If you liked Frances McDormand in Fargo and Three Billboards Outside Ebbing, Missouri, you’ll love what’s likely her third Oscar-honored performance as the no-nonsense heroine Fern, a prickly widow who loses her job in Empire, Nevada.
 She hits the road in an RV, picking up work wherever she can: drugstores, restaurants, grim Amazon warehouses.
-When somebody calls her homeless, she says she’s just “houseless” — no victim, but a self-reliant pilgrim who genuinely likes work and cherishes her rolling residence.
 Her trek is grittily realistic, and some of the folks she meets at the occasional urban-nomad gatherings at Arizona’s La Paz fairgrounds — called the Rubber Tramp Rendezvous — are real people telling their own stories.
-A fiction film, it’s inspired by a nonfiction book.
-But it also plays like an epic myth, set in spectacular landscapes John Ford movies made famous.
 McDormand, 63, makes Fern a symbol of stubborn persistence, and a very particular person — solitary yet also social, deeply responsive to nature, too independent to yield to the courtship of a wonderful fellow nomad (genius actor David Strathairn, 72) or her sister’s wish to live a settled conventional life.
 Fern is living proof that not all who wander are lost. —T.A.

 Judas and the Black Messiah, R